 Click the Three Vertical Dots icon on the users’ list.
 Choose Invite.

 The user’s password will now be reset and an email will be sent to the user containing a link where the user can enter their preferred password and log in.

 The more users you have accessing your Filecamp the more you have to deal with user management.

 Bulk add & Invite users is a great way to automate access for a whole bunch of people in one go, but fails to handle ongoing access requests from your external partners.
-Filecamps Access Requests feature (Pro plan only) takes off some of the headaches dealing with such requests.
+Filecamp’s Access Requests feature (Pro plan only) relieves some of the headaches for dealing with such requests.

-When enabled new users can request access themselves directly from the login page and fill in a simple form with their email address and name + up to three custom input fields.
+When enabled, new users can directly request access from the login page and fill in a simple form with their email address and name + up to three custom input fields.